 How to import a large database into MySQL

 This article will show you how you can import MySQL databases that are too large to upload reliably using the phpMyAdmin tool included in cPanel.
-Uploading a large database via phpMyAdmin can take a long time, and a dropped connection or other issue can be very frustrating.
-In cases like this it is better to import the database manually using an SSH (Secure SHell) session.
+Uploading a large database via phpMyAdmin can take a long time, and a dropped connection or other issues can make it very frustrating.
+In cases like this, it is better to import the database manually using an SSH (Secure Shell) session.

 The rest of this article assumes you have successfully opened an SSH session.

 In order to import your database you will need to have the following information to hand:

 - the location and filename of your database dump file (this often has a .sql extension) - you can upload this file into your home directory using FTP.

 - the name of the database you want to import into - the database must already exist so create it if you haven't already done so.

 - a valid database username (and password) that has full permissions to the database